telerik/blazor-docs/components/popup/overview.md

 ### Styling and Appearance

-The following parameters enable you to customize the appearance of the Blazor AppBar:
+The following parameters enable you to customize the appearance of the Blazor Popup:

 | Parameter | Type | Description |
 | --- | --- | --- |